mdekauwe/get_MODIS_LAI_australia/README.md

 - unzip files & degrade to 10 km to match AWAP: unzip_and_degrade_modis_data.py

-- build climatology: build_modis_climatology.py
+- build climatology, weighting day sample by stdev layer: build_modis_climatology.py

-- spline the data: spline_modis_climatology.py
+- put a spline thought each pixel and extraplote to get 365 days of data: spline_modis_climatology.py